probe-rs/target-gen/README.md

 ## Usage with ELF files

 The target-gen tool can also be used to create a target description based on an ELF file.
-This requires that the ELF file confirms to the ARM CMSIS standard for flash algorithms, which can be found at: https://arm-software.github.io/CMSIS_5/Pack/html/algorithmFunc.html
+This requires that the ELF file adhers to the ARM CMSIS standard for flash algorithms, which can be found at: https://arm-software.github.io/CMSIS_5/Pack/html/algorithmFunc.html